-Net patient service revenue is reported at the estimated net realizable amounts from patients, third-party payors, and others for services rendered, including estimated retroactive adjustments under reimbursement agreements with third-party payors.
+Net patient service revenues are reported at the estimated net realizable amounts from patients, third-party payors, and others for services rendered, including estimated retroactive adjustments under reimbursement agreements with third-party payors.
 Under the terms of various agreements, regulations, and statutes, certain elements of third-party reimbursement are subject to negotiation, audit, and/or final determination by the third-party payors.
 As a result, there is at least a possibility that recorded estimates could change in the near term.
-Variances between preliminary estimates of net patient service revenue and final third party settlements are included in net patient service revenue in the year in which the settlement or change in estimate occurs.
+Variances between preliminary estimates of net patient service revenues and final third party settlements are included in net patient service revenues in the year in which the settlement or change in estimate occurs.

 Patient accounts receivable are recorded net of estimated contractual allowances and amounts estimated to be uncollectible.
-The total estimated allowances for contractual and doubtful accounts as of September 30, 2016 and 2015, was approximately \$42.1 million and \$33.0 million, respectively.
+The total estimated allowance for contractual and doubtful accounts as of September 30, 2017 and 2016 was approximately \$48.3 million and \$42.1 million, respectively.